Ameya-Labs/FBLA-Chapter-Management-Platform/README.md

 logo.svg
 '''
 will need to be updated.
 You can convert a regular image to SVG using [this online converter](https://convertio.co/jpg-svg/).
-49. Once you have updated these files, complete the following commands in a Terminal/CMD window in your project folder.
+49. Once you have updated these files, complete the following commands in a Terminal/CMD window in your project folder, one at a time.
 `npm install`
+`npm install -g firebase-tools`

 ### Last steps
 NUMBER.
 Navigate to [chaptersUsing.txt](https://github.com/akjadhav/FBLA-Chapter-Management-Platform/blob/main/chaptersUsing.txt)
+NUMBER.
+Import events

 ---